walkor/workerman/README.md

 [![License](https://poser.pugx.org/workerman/workerman/license)](https://packagist.org/packages/workerman/workerman)

 ## What is it
 Workerman is an asynchronous event-driven PHP framework with high performance to build fast and scalable network applications.
-Workerman supports HTTP, Websocket, SSL and other custom protocols.
-Workerman supports event extension.
+It supports HTTP, WebSocket, custom protocols, coroutines, and connection pools, making it ideal for handling high-concurrency scenarios efficiently.

 ## Requires
 A POSIX compatible operating system (Linux, OSX, BSD)
 POSIX and PCNTL extensions required
-Event extension recommended for better performance
+Event/Swoole/Swow extension recommended for better performance

 ## Installation